Guidance and updates

 Considering lessons learned from the first wave of Covid-19, HEE is undertaking a refresh of its Quality Strategy and Framework, with a focus on trainee and learner wellbeing, flexibility, induction and supervision.
 This work is a priority for HEE and key areas of this work will be progressing.
 HEE is also committed to the development of a strategy to support multi-professional clinical supervision, recognising that there is a need to redefine the multi-professional learning environment and new ways of team working, particularly during challenging circumstances such as Covid-19.

-Nationally, focusing on core risks, HEE will progress with its data and intelligence collection and analysis through the scheduled November launch of its National Education and Training Survey (NETS), triangulated with other sources of data (for example the National Training Survey (NTS)) and via information sharing with regulators and other system partners.
-Moreover, HEE will undertake additional, focused quality monitoring where required (for example, through further targeted surveys and focus groups), with an emphasis on learner and trainee wellbeing and safety.
+Nationally, focussing on core risks, HEE will progress with its data and intelligence collection and analysis through the scheduled November launch of its National Education and Training Survey (NETS), triangulated with other sources of data (for example the National Training Survey (NTS)) and via information sharing with regulators and other system partners.
+Moreover, HEE will undertake additional, focussed quality monitoring where required (for example, through further targeted surveys and focus groups), with an emphasis on learner and trainee wellbeing and safety.

 HEE welcomes the opportunity to continue to work with key partners to ensure our future healthcare workforce receive high quality education and training during these ongoing challenging times.
 HEE thanks partners for their ongoing dedication and support with achieving this.